ohnickmoy/hello-rails/README.md

 Metrics displayed on the dashboard include HTTP server requests, average request duration, and HTTP request rate.

 Alerting covers a high 404 count over 3 minutes.
 Other alerts I would've liked to cover would be High Memory / CPU usage, or latency.

 ### Postgres

 Postgres dashboard was adapted from [this source](https://grafana.com/grafana/dashboards/9628-postgresql-database/)

-Alerting covers if there's a lost connection or if the database is not responsive over a minute.
+Alerting is set to go if there's a lost connection or if the database is not responsive over a minute.
 Other alerts to explore include query speed, or high disk usage

 ### Redis

 Redis dashboard was adapted from [this source](https://grafana.com/grafana/dashboards/11692-redis-dashboard-for-prometheus-redis-exporter-1-x/)

 Alerts cover high memory usage over 2 Gigs over 5 minutes and a high number of connected clients at once.
-Similar alerts to explore would probably include high CPU usage, or if connection to the redis server is lost.
+Similar alerts to explore would probably include high CPU usage, or if the connection to the redis server is lost.

 ## Troubleshooting